 A socioeconomic aspect to the argument about idol food.
 Feasts held in temples were common events in the daily life of a Greco-Roman city.
 Wealthier Corinthians would've been invited to meals in such places as a regular part of their social life, to celebrate birthdays, weddings, healings attributed to the god, etc. For those few Corinthian Christians who were among the wealthier class (1 Cor 1:26–29), their public and professional duties virtually required the networking that occurred through attending and sponsoring such events.
 To eat the sacrificial meat served on such occasions was simple social courtesy; to refuse would be an affront to the host.
 The specifically religious connotations of the act might not have seemed particularly important.
 Within the social circle of the poorer Corinthians, such meat-eating wouldn't be commonplace.
 Meat wasn't an ordinary part of their diet, being accessible only at certain public religious festivals where there was a general distribution of meat.
 Consequently, the wealthy and powerful, who also had the most advanced education, would take the eating of meat in stride and readily accept the view that it was a matter of spiritual indifference; at the same time, however, the poor might regard meat as laden with "numinous" religious connotations.
 The distinction between "the weak" and those with "knowledge" may have fallen, to some extent, along socioeconomic lines.

-.
+Paul's response must have shocked the gnosis group.
 Rather than taking their side, Paul seizes the occasion to challenge those with "knowledge" to reconsider their actions on the basis of very different standards.
 He provisionally accepts the slogan that all have knowledge (1 Cor 8:1; but see 1 Cor 8:7), but suggests that knowledge is defective if it fails to build up the community in love.
 Knowledge "puffs up."
 This vivid metaphorical verb used several times already: urging them not to be "puffed up in favor of one against another" (1 Cor 4:6), warning them not to be puffed up against his own apostolic authority (1 Cor 4:18–19), and castigating them for being puffed up about (or in spite of) the case of incest in their midst (1 Cor 5:2).
 Here in 8:1 the cause of this prideful puffing up is stated explicitly for the first time: gnosis can lead to arrogance.

 Paul doesn't mean that there were Gnostics at Corinth.
 Gnosticism as a formal religious movement, with its dualistic cosmology and elaborately developed speculative teachings, did not emerge until the 2nd century; Paul isn't confronting the Gnostic heresies that later Christian writers such as Irenaeus battled.
 Among the Corinthians, there're only incipient tendencies, the seeds that later sprouted into Gnosticism--such as a spiritual elitism that separated the church into different classes based on the possession of "knowledge."
 Those in the know could feel superior to others who lacked their privileged perspective.
 They could imagine themselves being saved through their own intellectual and spiritual capacities, rather than by God's grace alone.

 Love, which builds up the community (1 Cor 8:1b), is what really matters, in sharp contrast to this "soteriology of knowledge."
-Paradoxically, those who boast in their own exalted knowledge demonstrate precisely by that boasting that they do not yet "know as [they] ought to know" (1 Cor 8:2), for the one who knows rightly will love the brothers and sisters in the community
+Paradoxically, those who boast in their own exalted knowledge demonstrate precisely by that boasting that they do not yet "know as [they] ought to know" (1 Cor 8:2), for the one who knows rightly will love the brothers and sisters in the community.

 Are you "known by God"?
 Paul goes on to make a different point: "anyone who loves God is known by God" (1 Cor 8:3).
 We'd expect Paul to say, "anyone who loves God knows God truly," but the reversal of subject and object in the last clause of the verse expresses a truth close to the heart of Paul's theology: The initiative in salvation comes from God, not from us.
 It is God who loves first (1 Jn 4:19), God who elects us and delivers us from the power of sin and death.
 It is God's prior action on our behalf.
 That is, our love of God is predicated on God's prior knowledge of us.
 Thus, what counts is not our knowledge of God but God's knowledge of us.
 This is the syntax [order of arrangement] of salvation, also in Gal 4:9: "Now, however, that you have come to know God, or rather to be known by God…."
 Anyone who understands that the logic of the gospel depends on God's initiative will not become puffed up by the possession of knowledge.
 True gnosis [knowledge] consists not in the accumulation of much data, nor even in the correctness of one's doctrine and theology, but in the fact that one has learned to live in love toward all.
 To be "known by God" suggests that the person who loves has reached the fullness of gnosis [knowledge].
 It also suggests that the person who loves is the one who is truly "known," i.e., "recognized" by God as having true knowledge.